-Growing tomatoes in containers is perhaps the most popular way to grow tomatoes in many countries including the UK.
+Growing tomatoes in containers is probably the most popular way to grow tomatoes in the UK and in many other countries too!

 Some of the benefits of containers include: